nalmadi/nalmadi.github.io/_posts/2023-08-19-internships.md

 Finally, take this entire process as a learning experience that will help you practice the interview process and figure out what you would like to do in the future.

 You got this!
-Good luck to you all!
+Good luck!